Ok, In Part 3 and Part 4, now outlined two concepts:

 And what exactly is relevant data?
 Is it from users and their engagement?
 Is it passive data from cameras and IoT devices?

-Also, is this cumulative or real-time data?
-Keep in mind, most models are not storing all this massive amount of data.
+Keep in mind, foundation models are not storing its massive amounts of data.
 They are ingesting massive amounts of data in real-time and then doing processing.
-So, is it about access or processing power?
-That’s a good question.
+The data architecture is a big part of effective learning.

 Do machines learn and become more proficient based on the scale of their computing power?

 Is it about the access to big data volume or about having the computing power to process it?
+The big assumption of the past two years has been that intelligence increases with scale.
+The more Nvidia chips you have the better your system.

-Or is this about the advancing quality of a knowledge map over time?
+Is this about the advancing quality of a knowledge map over time?

 Keep in mind, the data processing happens within advancing knowledge maps.